 I stayed at Somerset Park Suanplu Bangkok and had an entire 70 square meters apartment to myself.
 Arriving there after a long journey from Italy, I was really happy to find such a spacious, comfortable and quiet place.
 It was one of the top things to do in Bangkok that I picked to do!

-The hotel has a gym, but I am more of a swimming pool kind of girl so I found no better way to relax and wash away the heat of the day after having explored the city than jumping in that fantastic pool.
+The hotel has a gym, as well as a swimming pool to relax and wash away the heat of the day after having explored the city than jumping in that fantastic pool.
 Chilling at the pool is what to do in Bangkok after a day of exploration.

 Breakfast at Somerset Park is incredibly varied – from traditional Thai dishes, to eggs, pancakes, and pastries and a very large selection of fresh fruit.
 The hotel also offers a free tuk tuk service to the main metro station nearby – which is very convenient.
 Indeed, using public transportation is one of the coolest things to do in Bangkok.